What are the Corporate Tax and Accounting Requirements in Jamaica?

-Jamaica’s growing market for foreign investors and businesses is fueled by its strategic location, stable political environment, and well-established tourism industry.
+The growing market for foreign investors looking at company formation in Jamaica is fueled by its strategic location, stable political environment, and well-established tourism industry.
 The government’s proactive measures to improve infrastructure and streamline business processes have contributed to the country’s attractiveness for international investments.
-Learn more about Tax and Accounting Requirements in Jamaica.
+However, tax and accounting requirements in Jamaica can be hard to understand at first.

 What are the tax rules in Jamaica?